Nmene018/https-github.com-Nmene018-theatre-link/README.md

 * Streaming vs. In Theater Choice of Available Movies
 * Adults vs Kids
 * Chat Feature
+* To only make matches with other users based on their locations

 ### 2. Screen Archetypes